sahilmehla/EVA/Project 4/Architectural_Basics.md

 ## 19. When do we introduce DropOut, or when do we know we have some overfitting
 When the validation accuracy is less then the testing accuracy.
 ## 20. Batch Size, and effects of batch size
+Batch size is the number of images on which the network learns in parallel at once.
+After each batch the backward propagation adjusts the kernel parameters to achieve higher accuracy.
 ## 21. Number of Epochs and when to increase them
+Number of epochs is the number of times we want our network to train through the complete training image dataset.
+We increase the number of epochs to achieve the higher accuracy by using a variable learning rate after each epoch.
 ## 22. When to add validation checks
 ## 23. Learning Rate
 ## 24. LR schedule and concept behind it